sinseman44/koolnova-BMS-Integration/README.md

 > [!NOTE]
 > The number of `V2 Zx - Area X electrovalve enabled` entities depends on the number of zones configured during the integration setup.

-These entities write advanced Koolnova 2.0 configuration registers.
+These entities write advanced Koolnova 2.0 configuration values.
 Use them only if you understand the corresponding controller behavior.

 ![koolnova_conf_v2_3](png/koolnova_conf_v2_3.png)

 ## Koolnova 2.0 advanced services

-The integration provides advanced services for the Koolnova v2 opening-angle command registers:
+The integration provides advanced services for the Koolnova v2 opening-angle commands:

 - `koolnova_bms.set_v2_opening_angle`: send the opening-angle command for one zone.
 - `koolnova_bms.get_v2_last_opening_angle`: return the last targeted zone and angle command.

-These are exposed as services instead of per-zone state entities because the Koolnova v2 Modbus table does not provide a persistent angle value for each zone.
+These are exposed as services instead of per-zone state entities because the controller only reports the last opening-angle command, not a persistent angle value for each zone.

 Service fields: